 Instead of saying, “Eat your dinner because other kids are starving,” I might say, “It’s great that we always have a nice dinner at the end of the day.”
 We recognize and acknowledge what our family has without drawing upon or highlighting what other families lack.

 This mindset involves a deliberate, subtle difference in language, but also in timing.
 For example, I’d rather talk to my kids about hunger when we’re donating to a food bank than when they’re complaining about dinner.
 In the first instance, it’s a lesson in kindness and giving back.
 In the latter scenario, it’s using the misfortune of others to influence action.
 Both conversations result in the child knowing that some families don’t have food, but one uses guilt and has an ulterior motive that I’m not entirely comfortable with.
-It might work, but it comes at a price.
+It might work to help understand privilege, but it comes at a price.

 As much as I stand by this, I’m far from a perfect mother and don’t have all the answers, or even most of them.
 This approach is something I feel good about and make an effort to live by, but there are times when it’s hard and I fail, frustrated and less patient than on my better days.
 That’s life, and motherhood—we’re no more perfect than our parents were back in the day.
 Like them, we’re figuring things out as we go along and trying our best to succeed at this parenting thing.